-We provide 150-200 grieving children and youth a year with a safe space to connect with others, tell their stories and express their feelings.
-The kids in our program have lost parents due to death, incarceration, foster care, domestic violence, deportation, and divorce.
+We provide more than 150 grieving children and youth a year with a safe space to connect with others, tell their stories and express their feelings.
+The kids in our program have lost parents due to death, incarceration, foster care, domestic violence, and divorce.

 We work to create the conditions that allow children to draw strength from each other.
 The kinds of support and resources we offer have been shown to restore hope and facilitate healing from trauma and grief.
 The following activities are part of our program:

 - Peer to peer support groups during week nights for children and their caregivers

 - Weekend mentoring activities that include learning to surf, visiting a kalo patch to work and learn together, learning to play the ukulele, jewelry making, and various crafts